 Switching between text and graphic modes in WPDOS 6.x.
 When you switch between text and graphic modes in WPDOS 6.x, DOSBox may repeat the last keystroke that you typed before switching modes.
 So, if you use Ctrl-F3, G, to switch to graphic mode, the letter “g” may be typed repeatedly in the editing screen.
-To avoid this problem, use one of the supplied macros to switch modes.
+If this occurs, you can avoide this problem by using one of the supplied macros to switch modes.
 Use GRAFMODE to switch to graphics mode, TEXTMODE to switch to text mode, and PAGEMODE to switch to page mode.

 Run WPDOS in monochrome mode: You may prefer to run WPDOS in monochrome mode, as on an ancient IBM PC.
 If so, with the WPDOSBox application closed and not running, Ctrl-click on the WPDOSBox## application itself and choose “Show package contents” from the contextual menu.
 In the Finder window that opens, navigate to contents, then resources, then files, and use TextEdit to open and edit the .prof file that you use for your version of WordPerfect.
 For example, if you use WPDOS 5.1, open WPDOS51.prof; if you use WPDOS 6.2, open WPDOS62.prof; the filenames should be self-explanatory.
 Near the foot of the file, notice the line that reads:

 # mode mono

 Remove the “#” mark from the start of the line and save the file.
 Note that monochrome mode, in real DOS, forces the screen size to 25 lines, but this system uses a special 43-line monochrome mode.

 Technical notes: This system automatically uses a “custom build” of DOSBox that has better-looking screen fonts than the standard “build”; it can also display WordPerfect's 512-character fonts correctly (in normal intensity, not in bold, as in the standard build), and can display underlined text when the emulated DOS is in DOSBox switched to monochrome mode.
 This custom build was made possible by the generous help of the community at the DOSBox support forums, with essential contributions from TeaRex, ripsaw8080, Dominus, h-a-l-9000, wd, HunterZ, and ykhwong.
 I thank all of them for their time, patience, and knowledge.